sinistersnare/sinistersnare.github.io/content/about.md

 no_header = true
 +++

 Hi!
 I am <strong>DAVIS</strong>.
+Technology can change the world.

-I write code and want to change the world with software.
+I am an activist, and work at the intersection of activism and technology.

 ## Contact